 Yes, and yes.

-Undergraduate students registered for more than 3 credits in a fall and/or winter term and who are Canadian citizens or permanent Residents of Canada are automatically enrolled in the Student Health and Dental Plan.
-Canadian First Nations members and International students are not automatically enrolled in the plans but may “opt-into” the plan (See FAQ #8 Can I enrol in the Student Health and Dental Care Plan).
+Graduate students registered in a fall and/or winter term and who are Canadian citizens or have permanent Resident of Canada status, are automatically enrolled in the Student Health and Dental Plan.
+Canadian First Nations members and International students are not automatically enrolled in the plans but may "opt-into" the plan (See FAQ Can I enrol in the Student Health and Dental Care Plan if I am an International student or a member of Canadian First Nations?).

-This is a student plan that is administered by the Concordia Student Union (CSU) through their insurance broker, ASEQ at www.ihaveaplan.ca.
+This is a student plan that is administered by the Graduate Student Association (GSA) through their insurance broker, Studentcare at www.studentcare.ca.
 The University is required to bill and collect the covering premiums but is not responsible for the administration of the plan or the insurance coverage provided.

 Students may opt-out of the plan.
-Go to Concordia student health and dental care plan website for details and deadlines.
+Go to the Studentcare website for details and deadlines.

 Payments must appear on your student account no later than the following payment deadline dates: